-At the moment, one of the biggest recruitment drives in the NHS’s history is taking place, which intends to increase the number of doctors and nurses trained in the NHS by 25%—an increase of 1,500 places a year.
-Steps such as those will play a crucial role in supporting the future NHS workforce, but as Members have highlighted the immediate pressures are still here and must be addressed now.
+At the moment, one of the biggest recruitment drives in the NHS’s history is taking place.
+It is intended to increase the number of doctors and nurses trained in the NHS by 25%—an increase of 1,500 places a year.
+Steps such as those will play a crucial role in supporting the future NHS workforce, but as Members have highlighted, the immediate pressures are still here and must be addressed now.
 Nowhere is this issue more acute than in general practice, and I often write to constituents who have complained about the waiting times for seeing their GP.
 Since becoming the MP for Redditch in 2017, I have pushed for change; I am pleased that the Government are listening and now intend to hire 5,000 more GPs and 5,000 additional GP staff by 2020.

 There are positive steps, and the progress that has already been made should be welcomed.
 In my county of Worcestershire, the total number of staff employed rose by almost 7% between August 2013 and August of this year, to over 5,000.
 [Interruption.]

 Sitting suspended for a Division in the House.